How to obtain a policy exception for a noncompliant expense report or expense lines (Claimant/Cardholder/Submitter)

 Trading in an item

-For items which will be associated with a formal bidding process, trade in language can be added to the bid as a part of the package.
+For items associated with a formal bidding process, trade-in language can be added to the bid as a part of the package.
 Alternately, SWAP may provide a better return on your investment by offering the item for sale to a targeted audience.
 If you are interested in trading in a piece of equipment, please contact the purchasing agent responsible for that commodity area to discuss the trade and determine if it will offer the best value for your items.
-University departments are NOT authorized to trade in or dispose of state property to persons or organizations outside UW- Madison without Purchasing Services approval.

 For more information

-See UW Policy 3057 (Disposal of Surplus University Property), contact SWAP, or contact the purchasing agent responsible for the items you are interested in disposing of or trading in.
+See Policy UW-3057 (Disposal of Surplus University Property), contact SWAP, or contact the purchasing agent responsible for the items you are interested in disposing of or trading in.

 How to Secure Lease or Purchase Financing